vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Friday 2025-03-28, I opted for at-home jogging instead of going out to jog.
 This was because of wet sidewalks from recent rain, even though it did appear to have stopped raining.

+## 2025-03-30: at-home jogging due to weather uncertainty and to get more time to multiplex with listening to videos

+On Sunday 2025-03-30, I decided to do at-home jogging due to weather uncertainty.
+It was windy and cloudy and the probability of rain was nontrivial (and varied across forecasting services).
+I also wanted to multiplex with listening to videos that might inform some decisions in the next couple of days.

+## 2025-03-30: resumption of strength exercises

+On Sunday 2025-03-30, nine days after the COVID-19 booster dose, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed strength exercises (dumb bells, push-ups, and kettlebell squats).
+I was close enough to the level I had been at prior to the booster dose, though not quite fully at that level (my strength endurance seemed a little bit down, so I got fewer reps in for push-ups as I did them after the dumb bells).